Cannabis Cultivation Waste Discharge Regulatory Program

 The following non-profit entities* provide resources, education and outreach in the North Coast region for various land management practices relevant to cannabis cultivation operations or other operations with similar environmental effects:

 - Eel River Recovery Project (ERRP)

 Specializes in watershed monitoring, education, and improvement of the Eel River.
-Currently offering free, confidential technical assistance in pollution prevention and water conservation, and is monitoring water temperature in the Eel River watershed with funding from the Water Boards.
+Offers technical assistance in pollution prevention and water conservation and is monitoring conditions in the Eel River watershed.
+Implemented an Eel River Monitoring and Water Quality Awareness Pilot Project and Water Temperature Analyses with grant funding from the State Water Resources Control Board.

 - Mendocino Resource Conservation District (MRCD)

 Specializes in sediment control, water pollution prevention, restoration, and grant assistance in Mendocino County.
-Recently developed a BMP guidance document for cannabis cultivators with funding from the Water Boards.
+Recently developed a BMP guidance document in English and Spanish for cannabis cultivators with funding from the Water Boards.

 - Salmonid Restoration Federation (SRF)